clydebarrow/esphome-docs-hugo/content/components/sensor/adc.md

 ADC in your device to measure a voltage on certain pins.

 - ESP8266: Only pin A0 (GPIO17) can be used.
-- ESP32: GPIO32 through GPIO39 can be used.
+- ESP32: Available pins vary by variant, see [ESP32 pins and Hardware Details](#adc-esp32_pins).
 - RP2040: GPIO26 through GPIO29 can be used.
+- nRF52840: AIN0 through AIN7, VDD, VDDHDIV5 can be used.

 {{< img src="adc-ui.png" alt="Image" width="80.0%" class="center" >}}